COVID survivor: 'Have to start my life all over again' - NewsBreak

 “It was awful not knowing what was going to happen,” she said.

-The rallies also aimed to push lawmakers for financial and medical help for COVID victims.
+The rallies also aim to push lawmakers for financial and medical help for COVID victims.

 Marjorie Roberts, 60, said she continues to require regular medical care for damage from COVID.
 She has lung and liver problems and lost seven teeth.
 She can now barely walk several blocks and sometimes has no energy hours after waking up.